slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 >evil.
 But when good and evil are mixed, they have as their beginning a mixture
 >of death.

-Then, in question 40, he speaks thus of the discrimination brought upon by the forbidden fruit:
+Then, in question 40, he speaks of the discrimination brought upon by the forbidden fruit as follows:

 > What is the meaning of the words, “‘For they knew that they were naked”’?
 >